aerojs/aero/README.md

 Aero is optimized for website loading speed and content delivery performance.

+Thanks to automatic optimizations a [Page Speed rank of 100 / 100](https://developers.google.com/speed/pagespeed/insights/?url=blitzprog.org) is easily possible.

+### Inlining

-* On HTTP 1 it inlines resources like CSS and JavaScript for the initial request and never loads them again.
+Aero inlines resources like style sheets and scripts for the initial request and never loads them again if the `kaze` plugin is used.

+### Minification

+The following resources are automatically minified:

+* Markup (HTML)
+* Styles (CSS)
+* Scripts (JS)

+When you save a source file in your editor the minified version will be recompiled and your browser refreshes the page.

+### HTTP/2

+Aero comes with HTTP/2 support included.
+In order to use HTTP/2 you need an SSL certificate.

-* On HTTP 2 it pushes those resources to the client via the new push method.
+In the future we will automatically push resources like scripts and styles to the client via the new push method as an alternative to traditional inlining.
+Note that pushing is not included in Aero yet.

-A [Page Speed](https://developers.google.com/speed/pagespeed/insights/) rank of [100 / 100](https://developers.google.com/speed/pagespeed/insights/?url=blitzprog.org) is easily possible.
+### AJAX

+If you use the included `kaze` plugin your website will be ajaxified.
+Permalinks will still work nicely with search engines, therefore ensuring the best possible experience for both humans and search engines.
+This is possible due to the HTML 5 History API.
+A full page reload is no longer needed, therefore improving the rendering speed which is  especially noticeable on mobile browsers.

 ## Productivity